 In order to understand performance engagement, let’s take a look at its estranged components.

-is anything you do as a manager to make sure your company’s fiscal goals are met.
 In your store, dealership, or office, are your daily practices driving your operation to meet your annual goals?
 Performance management can be applied at all levels, from company-wide initiatives to individuals.
 It is designed to strengthen weak areas of your organization and keep everyone moving the same direction.

 Unfortunately, performance management can sometimes lead to overworking, negative pressure, and unrealistic expectations.
 In industrial or manual labor scenarios, an overemphasis on performance management can even lead to unsafe work environments.